slidegg/bodybeats-websocket/README.md

 **The wss address is:   ```wss://bodybeats.herokuapp.com/ ```**

 ### Process
 * First a player need to join a game.
-If he's the first player who creates the session then he needs to pass a json like this
-    ```
-    { "type": "init" }
-    ```
-    OR if he wants to join to another game then a string with the join key.
+If he's the first player who creates the session then he needs to pass a string with the word "init" OR if he wants to join to another game then a string with the join key (4 digit pin code).

 * After that every player need to pass the name of the instrument as a simple string.